skruv/skruv/README.md

  * data-skruv-finished: If you want to mark the result of a async task as incomplete (like for example a loader icon) you can give it the attribute `data-skruv-finished: false` and it will not be considered complete until we get a new element without that attribute.
  * data-skruv-wait-for-not-empty: If you swap one generator for another or similar async work you might want to keep the old children until new ones are ready to prevent flicker.
 Tag the parent element with `data-skruv-wait-for-not-empty: true` and skruv will not clear the dom children until there are new children to render.
  * data-skruv-after-create: A function called with the element after it is created, with the element as its argument.
 Useful for attaching other libraries to the dom node.
- * data-skruv-after-remove: A function called with the element after it is removed.

 Utilities:
  * css.js: If you want to use scoped css you can import the css [tagged template function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) and it's corresponding cssTextGenerator.
 The result of the `css`\`` call is a classname and cssTextGenerator will resolve with the full css for the application, prefixed with the classname for each scope.
 The styles are deduplicated so you can use it in components that you might use in multiple places.